-My parents were the original founders and owners of Il Mulino Restaurant in Greenwich Village on West 3rd Street.
-They sold the name in 2002.
-I was born, raised and still reside in the city.
-I lived on MacDougal street until I was 12 years old and then we moved into the building my parents bought at 521 Broome Street (a.k.a.
-22 Watts Street) in 1981.
-They still own the building and live there.
+My father and uncle were the original founders and owners of Il Mulino Restaurant in Greenwich Village.
+I lived on MacDougal Street until I was 12 and then we moved into a building my parents purchased on Broome Street.

 As a child I used to be friends with the daughter of a prominent artist who lived in a landmarked cast-iron loft in SoHo.
 At 4,000sqft, her loft, while a restrained living space, also served as the perfect incubator for her father’s work.
 His innovative art was displayed throughout the apartment and we would spend hours playing with his art supplies and flipping through notebooks he filled with sketches and ideas.
 Periodically, we would be allowed to jump on two playground swings that were suspended from their 13’ ceilings.
 Today, I’m in real estate sales and the time I spent with them, made me appreciate the importance of thoughtfully designed living spaces, architecture and the arts.
 Their apartment was stunning, but unintentionally so.
 At that time, lofts were a necessity for artists, they weren’t lived in because they were considered trophy-properties.
 Whereas now, the opposite is true.
 I will always fondly remember her family and how much those moments influenced my life.